GrupEstructuraElectronicaSimetria/cosymlib/docs/introduction.rst

 An interesting extension for functions which are not restricted to positive values, for instance, molecular orbitals, is the possibility of calculating continuous symmetry measures for each individual irreducible representation of a given point group.
-A more detailed description of the development and some applications of CSMs in quantum chemistry may be found in the following references: [QCSMs]_.
+A more detailed description of the development and some applications of CSMs in quantum chemistry may be found in the following references [QCSMs]_:

 ---------------------------